Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Twisted generalized (co)homology and differential extensions

 where $\mathrm{Ab}^{\mathbb{Z}}$ is the category of $\mathbb{Z}$-graded abelian groups.
 Concretely, for $(X,\tau)$ there is a principal $K(\mathbb{Z},2)$-bundle $P\to X$ classified by $\tau\colon X\to K(\mathbb{Z},3)$, and an associated bundle of spectra

 Let $r\colon X\to \pt$ be the terminal map.
 Denote by $r_{*}$ the pushforward of sections, by $r_{!}$ the Thom pushforward, and by $F_{X}$ the internal function spectrum functor over $X$; let $S_{X}$ be the sphere spectrum over $X$.
-Then the twisted groups are
+Then one writes

-For a morphism in $\Mfld/B^{2}\uU(1)$, the induced maps are defined naturally with $f$ and the twist identification $\gamma$; functoriality follows formally.
+For a morphism in $\Mfld/B^{2}\uU(1)$, the induced maps are defined naturally with $f$ and the twist identification $\gamma$, and functoriality follows formally.

-The twisted (co)homology theories satisfy the axioms of homotopy invariance, exactness, excision, and additivity in the parametrized setting \cite[§20.1]{MaySig}.
-We also have a twisted Atiyah-Hirzebruch spectral sequence \cite[Prop.~22.1.5]{MaySig}:
+The twisted (co)homology theories~\eqref{def: twicoho} satisfy the axioms of homotopy invariance, exactness, excision, and additivity in the parametrized setting \cite[§20.1]{MaySig}.
+We also record the twisted Atiyah-Hirzebruch spectral sequence

-\begin{prop} For the twisted theories represented by the bundle of spectra $P_{\tau}(k)\to X$, there are natural spectral sequences
+\begin{prop}{\cite[Prop.~22.1.5]{MaySig}} For the twisted theories represented by the bundle of spectra $P_{\tau}(k)\to X$, there are natural spectral sequences